-Dental Crowns and Dental Bridge in Birmingham, AL
+Dental Crowns and Dental Bridge in Hoover, AL

 Our All-Porcelain Dental Crowns Dental crowns are very effective, natural-looking caps that are placed over teeth.
 A dental crown can also be placed on top of an implant and cover the entire area of the tooth, above the gum line.